-We agreed the carrying value before impairment to the Group's share of net assets based on the share of the joint venture and compared this to the fair value and determined whether the appropriate impairment was calculated.
+We agreed the carrying value before impairm

+the joint venture and compared this to the fa

+calculated.
-We also considered the adequacy of the disclosures in the financial statements in relation to these matters.

-Based on the audit procedures performed, we concluded that the impairment charge recognised in the financial statements is reasonable and that the related disclosures included in the financial statements are appropriate.
+We also considered the adequacy of the disclosures in the financial statements in relation to these matters.Key observationsBased on the audit procedures performed, we concluded that the impairment charge recognised in the financial statements is reasonable and that the related disclosures included in the financial statements are appropriate.